dianadiazc/customer-wa/content/work2/task-1.md

 <img src="../images/instances.png" alt="drawing" width="600"/>

 {{% notice warning %}}
-You will see an additional EC2 instance *wa-glue-server*.
-This instance is used as part of the Lab 5 setup and it will be terminated before you finish Lab 1.
+You will see an additional EC2 instance **wa-glue-server**.
+This instance is used as part of the Lab 5 setup and it will be automatically terminated before you finish Lab 1. **You do not need to take actions with this instance.**
 {{% /notice %}}

 3. Now we are going to check that the Product catalog web application `(wa-web-server)`  is up and running.
 Select your web server instance and copy the public DNS: